PostHog/posthog.com/contents/docs/tutorials/feature-flags.md

 ### Forcing feature flags to update

-In our JS Library, the reason we store flags as a cookie is to reduce the load on the server and improve the performance of your app, as it doesn't need to always make an HTTP request, it can simply refer to data stored locally in the browser.
+In our JS library, the reason we store flags as a cookie is to reduce the load on the server and improve the performance of your app, as it doesn't need to always make an HTTP request, it can simply refer to data stored locally in the browser.

 While this makes your app faster, it means that if your user does something mid-session which causes the flag to turn on for them, this will not be immediately updated.
 As such, if you expect your app to have scenarios like this _and_ you want flags to update mid-session, you can reload them yourself, by using the `reloadFeatureFlags` function.